saltstack/salt/doc/topics/cloud/profitbricks.rst

     The timeout to wait in seconds for provisioning resources such as servers.
     The default wait_for_timeout is 15 minutes.

-For more information concerning cloud profiles, see :doc:`here
+For more information concerning cloud profiles, see :ref:`here
 </topics/cloud/profiles>`.